sylabs/examples/file-generating/URL-to-PDF api/README.md

 $ ls out
 sylabs.pdf
 ```
-When you are finished, use the instance stop command to close all running instances.
+When you are finished, use the instance stop command to close the running instance.

 ```
 $ singularity instance stop pdf